CmrxRecon/CMRxRecon2024/README.md

 ## Package Structure
 * `CMRxReconDemo`: contains parallel imaging reconstruction code
-* `ChallengeDataFormat`: Explain the challenge data and the rules for data submission
+* `ChallengeDataFormat`: explains the challenge data and the rules for data submission
+* * `CMRxReconMaskGeneration`: contains code for varied undersampling mask generation in Task 1&2
 * `Evaluation`: contains image quality evaluation code for validation and testing
 * `Submission`: contains the structure for challenge submission